We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Itchy palms are often caused by common skin conditions, but they can also signal a more serious, underlying issue.
+Itchy palms are often the result of common skin conditions, such as eczema.
+But, they can also signal more severe underlying issues, for instance, liver disease.

 According to superstition, itchy left and right palms were thought to symbolize that a person is going to give away or receive some money.